uwe-app/website/site/docs/reference/settings/index.md

 +++
-description = "Configure the site settings"
+description = "Complete guide to the site settings"
 +++

 {{import "header"}}